 The European "sweet basil" is mild and possesses sweet anise/clove flavor.
-For the same reason, it is also recognized as culinary basil since it is used extensively in the cuisine all over the world.
+For the same reason, it is recognized as culinary basil and used extensively in the cuisine all over the world.

 Basil herb contains many polyphenolic flavonoids like orientin and vicenin.
 These compounds were tested in-vitro laboratory for their possible antioxidant protection against radiation-induced lipid peroxidation in mouse liver.

 Basil leaves compose of many health benefiting essential oils such as eugenol, citronellol, linalool, citral, limonene, and terpineol.
 These compounds are known to have anti-inflammatory, and antibacterial properties.

 The herb is very low in calories and contains no cholesterol.
 Nonetheless, its is one of the finest sources of many essential nutrients, minerals, and vitamins critical to optimum health.

 Basil herb contains exceptionally high levels of beta-carotene, vitamin-A, cryptoxanthin, lutein, and zeaxanthin.
 These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.